ibourgeois/LaraEdit/README.md

 LaraEdit is an IDE Package for Laravel complete with a code editor and terminal, pre-configured for the Laravel Homestead environment.
 Updating the default configuration will allow LaraEdit to work in other development environments.

+# UPDATE

+LaraEdit is currently being ported to Laravel 5 and is now located at https://github.com/LaraEdit/LaraEdit

 <pre>Warning: DO NOT INSTALL LARAEDIT IN A PRODUCTION ENVIRONMENT.
 THIS IS FOR DEVELOPMENT ONLY!
 YOU'VE BEEN WARNED!</pre>